rhyas/GPXConverter/README.md

 GPXConverter
 ============

-Converter to upload Garmin or Mio GPX data with HR/Cadence into Strava.
+Converter to upload GPX data with HR/Cadence into Strava & RideWithGPS.

+(Known Compatible with Garmin eTrex & Mio devices)

 To use on windows, make sure Java 1.7 is installed and simply download/save